 These cars were built when American cars were on the leading edge of the automotive world, in both style and technology.
 Dreams were built on these cars.
 America was built around these cars, and we should give the next generation, our kids, the opportunity to experience their greatness and relive the heyday of American classic and Muscle Cars.

 Friends and family started asking us to find and purchase their dream car.
 We were finding that one of the obstacles for people to get their dream car was lack of certainty on how to go about the search; Ebay, auctions etc. as well as being uncomfortable with knowing the price to pay and whether they were getting ripped off.

-We use our cars to help others.
+We use our cars to help others by offering them for charitable events and also donating 100% of our profits to charitable organizations.
 ACR strongly believes in giving back to communities and sponsoring not-for-profit endeavors.
-Charities utilize the vehicles in auctions for fund raising and specific cars have been donated to local schools and charities.
+Charities utilize the vehicles in auctions for fund-raising and specific cars have been donated to local schools and charities.
 We are always open to new ideas on how to utilize the cars to support organizations and individuals in need.